anddegilevich/anddegilevich/README.md

 ## Current Projects:
 - [CPR Simulator](https://github.com/AndreyCKDS/CPRSimulator).
 A VR simulator, that helps to get required knowledge and skills to correctly perform cardiopulmonary resuscitation (CPR).
 - [Metalheads Dungeon](https://github.com/AndreyCKDS/MetalheadsDungeon).
 A rogue-like game which combines game mechanics of top-down-shooter, rogue-like game and rhythm game with combo system.
+- [Medical Apps Classifier](https://github.com/AndreyCKDS/MedicalAppsClassifier ).
+An app that uses ANN to classify medical apps and advanced data analysis algorithms to assess their quality and safety.

 ## Skills:
 ### Languages: